rocky-linux/documentation/contrib_templates/general_notes.md

 ## Process:
   Detailed Process steps
+  Try a link to a footnote/reference secton here

+## Dependencies:
-## Verified versions of software, libs used/required
+  Verified versions of software, libraries used/required

 ## Going Further:
   Links for additional customizations

+## Conclusions:
+  It works great!

+---

 ## REFERENCES:
-  Footnotes/Reference links (URLs, manpage websites, etc) Links to scripts, code and custom programs (for posterity in some cases if the originals might disappear )
+1. Footnotes/Reference links (URLs, manpage websites, etc)
+2. Links to scripts, code and custom programs (for posterity in some cases if the originals might disappear )

 ## Plus all the things I've thought of in the past and can't remember